aardappel/lobster/lobster/docs/source/implementation.md

 ### Emscripten / JavaScript

-There’s preliminary support to build this, but I haven’t seen it run succesfully yet.

 You need the [emscripten
 toolchain](<https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html>)
 installed, as well as GNU make (on windows that means installing